Training and Facilitation for Organisations, Teams and Leaders

 You might notice repeating problems with the following:

-The shape of the delivery follows your situation and context.
+The shape of the delivery follows your unique needs and context.

 What makes this training different is that it is not delivered to your group - it is developed with them in real time.

 Rather than working through pre-set scenarios or case studies, participants bring live topics, real tensions, and current decisions into the room.
-The method is then practised on what is live and relevant to your organisation or team right now.
-This means the training is inherently responsive to your group's priorities and the specific dynamics present in the room on the day.
+The method is then practised on what is live and relevant to your organisation or team right now, leaving participants with direct experience of using the tools and making practical decisions and progress.

-No two LDD trainings or facilitation processes look the same, because no two groups are the same.
+No two Lewis Deep Democracy trainings or facilitation processes look the same, because no two groups are the same.

-Some teams want a training adapted for their context and delivered in flexible formats.
+Some teams want a training adapted for their context and delivered in a variety of flexible formats.

-Others want me alongside them through a specific team or organisational challenge, drawing on Lewis Deep Democracy principles as we go.
+Others want me alongside them to facilitate or coach a specific team, leadership, or organisational challenge, dynamic, or opportunity.

 Collaborative Decision Making